Denman Island Housing Project (Phase 2) – Engagement on Key Themes

 - Accessory Dwelling Unit (ADU)– stand-alone units like garden suites, tiny homes on wheels, cob houses, or modular homes

-What is currently permitted on Denman Island?
+What’s currently allowed on Denman Island?

 - Secondary suites are permitted in the R2 (Rural Residential), A (Agriculture), F (Forestry), and RE (Resource) zones.